 |BOSS Audio 616UAB||No||Yes|

 The number of audio inputs and pre-amp outputs are usually limited with an OEM radio.
-Having the correct outputs will make the installation far more simplified and allow for additional components to improve the audio.
+However, by replacing the current unit with one of the recommendations will allow you to easily add components to improve the audio.

-Below is a list of the best single din head units that will instantly improve sound quality and feature additional functionality.
+Below is a list of the best single din head units that provide many additional features such as touch screen and Bluetooth.

 This pioneer single din head unit also comes with an external wired microphone for the use of hands free calls using Bluetooth.
 The quality of in-call speaking is claimed to be as high quality as FM transmission with zero chance of distortion.